evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-01/readme.md

 cd 02-aks-advanced-configuration\labs\lab-01\ARM\APIM\

 # Validate APIM ARM template.
 Run this command from lab-02 folder
-az deployment group validate -g iac-ws2-base-rg --template-file template.json --parameters parameters.json
+az deployment group validate -g iac-ws2-rg --template-file template.json --parameters parameters.json

 # If no errors, deploy APIM ARM template.
-APIM deployment takes approx. 50 min
+APIM deployment takes between 30 and 50 mins
-az deployment group create -g iac-ws2-base-rg --template-file template.json --parameters parameters.json
+az deployment group create -g iac-ws2-rg --template-file template.json --parameters parameters.json
 ```

 Check that deployment has started.
-You can do it by navigating to the `Deployments` tab of the `iac-ws2-base-rg` resource group.
+You can do it by navigating to the `Deployments` tab of the `iac-ws2-rg` resource group.

 ![Deployments](images/rg-deployments.png)

-If you go to `Overview` tab of the `iac-ws2-base-rg` resource group, you should see APIM instance was already created, but not yet ready to be used.
+If you go to `Overview` tab of the `iac-ws2-rg` resource group, you should see APIM instance was already created, but not yet ready to be used.

 ![Deployments](images/apim.png)